Last updated on: Nov. 3, 2022, 5:01 p.m.

 The crown tip style typically has 4 (or more) points that hit the test point at the same time.
 These are great for interfacing with Pad style test points and component pins.

-The spear tip style has a single point that can is moderately aggressive for interfacing with Pad style test points.
+The spear tip style has a single point that is moderately aggressive for interfacing with Pad style test points.

 The cup tip style uses a cup to self align and interface with component posts from through-hole connectors and other through-hole components.